business-card-organizer/BCO-Backend-MarinaBaskova/README.md

 **DEL** `https://business-cards-organizer.herokuapp.com/api/user` will delete the user, and return the deleted object.

 **PUT** `https://business-cards-organizer.herokuapp.com/api/user` will edit the user, and return the edited object.
-Edit fields can be just one or multiple(for example user can change password, or can change job title, password and email in one request);
+Edit fields can be just one or multiple(for example user can change password, or can change job title,password and email in one request);

 ### Cards